ReturnFI/Hysteria2/README.md

 ## Disclaimer:

 This script is provided for educational purposes only.
-The authors are not responsible for any misuse or consequences arising from its use.
+The developer are not responsible for any misuse or consequences arising from its use.
 Please ensure you understand the implications of using Hysteria2 and related tools before deployment in a production environment.